Charles P. Holmes, PhD, MPSH

 Biography

-Dr. Holmes' research focuses on health education policy, curriculum development, and comparative health systems.
-Most recently, Dr. Holmes was called upon to speak on the COVID-19 pandemic, which resulted in multiple national presentations.
+Dr. Holmes’s research focuses on health education policy, curriculum development, and comparative health systems.
+Most recently, he was invited to speak nationally on the COVID-19 pandemic, resulting in multiple national presentations.